Azure/Azure-Proactive-Resiliency-Library/docs/content/services/storage/storage-Account/_index.md

 **Guidance**

 Azure classic Storage Account will retire 31 august 2024.
-So migrate all workload from classic storage to v2.
+So migrate all workload from classic storage accounts to Azure Resource Manager storage accounts.

 **Resources**